DaniAkash/science-and-stardust/content/blog/the-periodic-table-and-the-stars/index.md

 ---
 title: The Periodic Table & The Stars
-date: "2019-12-12T03:28:09.154Z"
+date: "2019-12-15T14:46:53.055Z"
-description: Appreciating the creation of every element known to man
+description: Appreciating the creation of every element known to man.
 ---

 Humanity is progressing faster than ever before.
 We have smartwatches, VR goggles, electric vehicles and all the cool gadgets thanks to all the developments in science & research over the last decade.
 But how exactly did these things became possible?

-# A planet rich in resources
+## A planet rich in resources

 <div class="post-image-container"><img class="post-image" alt="cpu-motherboard" src="photo-1518770660439-4636190af475.jpg"/></div><p><small>Photo by Alexandre Debiève on <a target="_blank" href="https://unsplash.com/photos/FO7JIlwjOtU">Unsplash</a></small></p>